rajabov0011/IELTS/README.md

 # IELTS
 > [!NOTE]
-> This project helps you to calculate the IELTS scores.:wink:
+> This project helps you to calculate the IELTS scores.